carissalow/rapids/docs/features/extracted.rst

 Location (Barnett’s) Features
 """"""""""""""""""""""""""""""
 Barnett’s location features are based on the concept of flights and pauses.
 GPS coordinates are converted into a sequence of flights (straight line movements) and pauses (time spent stationary).
-Data is imputed before metrics are computed (https://arxiv.org/abs/1606.06328)
+Data is imputed before features are computed (https://arxiv.org/abs/1606.06328)

 See `Location (Barnett’s) Config Code`_